What is Quark ?

 See the process in action -

-Quark is built on top of the Electron framework.
+We call apps built with Quark, Sketches.
+Quark itself is built on top of the Electron framework.
 Your sketches provide you with all the capabilities of full fledged electron apps.
 The difference here is that they just weigh a few kilobytes instead of hundreds of megabytes.

 The only caveat here is that because of this shared runtime, your sketches have a direct dependency on the Quark software itself to provide for the runtime.
 Hence we call these projects built with Quark "sketches" and not applications.